Light Dark

 Create a clear hero section.
 Take it as your only chance to tell the user about your value proposition.
 It has three main elements.

-Hero headline | It should tell them why they should use the product.
-Take inspiration from Aquila.
-The headline and the subheader have all the elements of a hard-hitting headline. |
+Hero headline It should tell them why they should use the product.

 2. Prominent Sign-Up Button in Hero or Top Right

-Whether you are looking to generate more leads, get more signups or spread the word about your products, nothing works better than placing a CTA in the hero section.
+Whether you are looking to generate more leads, get more signups, or spread the word about your products, nothing works better than placing a CTA in the hero section.

 A signup button in the hero section motivates people to follow the instructions more dedicatedly.
+Sign Up and Sign in Button Play the Key Role in Attracting Attention of Visitors and Converting Them into Users

 3. Seamless Sign-Up Process

-No one has time and patience to go over multiple pages of sign-up.
+No one has the time and patience to go over multiple pages of the sign-up.
 Keep the process simple and straightforward with as few complexities as possible.
 As it is, you will have many opportunities to know your users more, but let them first find it engaging.

 One of the best SaaS website design tips we can give you is to explain upfront the purpose of collecting the data.
 Keep it short, simple, and minimal.
 Remove distractions and keep them natural, avoiding common mistakes.